madetech/blog/posts/vim_considered_harmful.md

 Oh no, not another Vim article.

 No I don't use Emacs and no, I don't hate Vim.

-This title is purposefully meant to envoke angry emotions amongst Vim users or people aiming to switch to Vim in order to convey what I think is an important message that I wish I knew a long time ago.
+This title is purposefully meant to some emotions amongst in order to convey what I think is an important message that I wish I knew a long time ago.

 I've been using vim for around 7 years, and I still use it now.